Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Introduction

 Various extensions thereof can be found in previous work~\citep{xu2013convolutional,goo-etal-2018-slot,hakkani-tr2016multi-domain, liu2016attention,e-etal-2019-novel,gangadharaiah-narayanaswamy-2019-joint}.
 Finally, sequence tagging approaches such as Maximum Entropy Markov model (MEMM)~\citep{toutanvoa-manning-2000-enriching,mccallum2000maximum} and Conditional Random Fields (CRF)~\citep{Lafferty:2001:CRF:645530.655813,jeong2008triangular,huang2015bidirectional} have been added on top to enforce better modeling of the slot filling task.
 Recently, some interesting work has been done with hierarchical structured capsule networks~\citep{xia-etal-2018-zero,zhang-etal-2019-joint}.

 Here, we investigate the usefulness of pre-trained models on the task of NLU.
-Our approach is based on BERT~\citep{devlin-etal-2019-bert}.
+Our approach is based on BERT~\citep{devlin-etal-2019-bert} and its successor RoBERTa~\citep{liu2019roberta}.
 That model offer two main advantages over previous work~\citep{hakkani-tr2016multi-domain,xu2013convolutional,gangadharaiah-narayanaswamy-2019-joint,liu2016attention,e-etal-2019-novel,goo-etal-2018-slot}: (\textit{i})~they are based on the Transformer architecture~\citep{NIPS2017_7181:transformer}, which allows them to use bi-directional context when encoding the tokens instead of left-to-right (as in RNNs) or limited windows (as in CNNs), and (\textit{ii}) the model is trained on huge unlabeled text collections, which allows it to leverage relations learned during pre-training, e.g.,~that \textit{Justin Broadrick} is connected to music or that \textit{San Francisco} is a city.

 We further adapt the pre-trained models for the NLU tasks.
 For the intent, we introduce a pooling attention layer, which uses a weighted sum of the token representations from the last language modelling layer.
 We further reinforce the slot representation with the predicted intent distribution, and word features such as predicted word casing, and named entities.
-To demonstrate its effectiveness, we evaluate it on two publicly available datasets: ATIS~\citep{hemphill-etal-1990-atis} and SNIPS~\citep{coucke2018snips}\footnote{The source code will be made available.}.

-Our contributions are as follows: \begin{itemize} \item We enrich pre-trained language model, e.g. BERT~\citep{devlin-etal-2019-bert}, to jointly solve intent classification and slot filling. \item We introduce an additional pooling network from the intent classification task, allowing the model to obtain the hidden representation from the entire sequence. \item We use the predicted user intent as an explicit guide for the slot fitting layer rather than just depending on the language model. \item We reinforce the slot learning with named entity and true case annotations\footnote{\url{http://stanfordnlp.github.io/CoreNLP/truecase.html}}. \end{itemize}
+To demonstrate its effectiveness, we evaluate it on two publicly available datasets: ATIS~\citep{hemphill-etal-1990-atis} and SNIPS~\citep{coucke2018snips}.
+Our contributions are as follows: \begin{itemize} \item We enrich pre-trained language model, e.g. BERT and RoBERTa to jointly solve intent classification and slot filling. \item We introduce an additional pooling network from the intent classification task, allowing the model to obtain the hidden representation from the entire sequence. \item We use the predicted user intent as an explicit guide for the slot fitting layer rather than just depending on the language model \item We reinforce the slot learning with features such as named entity, true case annotations. \item We present exhaustive analysis of the task-related knowledge, for both datasets, contained in the pre-trained model. \end{itemize}

-The rest of this paper is organized as follows: Section~\ref{sec:approach} describes our approach.
-Details about the dataset, baselines and model details are shown in Section~\ref{sec:setup}.
-All experiments are described in Section~\ref{sec:results}.
-Section~\ref{sec:relatedwork} presents related work.
-Finally, Section~\ref{sec:conclusions} concludes and points to possible directions for future work.